huggingface/hub-docs/docs/hub/enterprise-hub-gating-group-collections.md

 Once access requests are enabled, you have full control of who can access repos in your gating group collection, whether the approval mode is manual or automatic.
 You can review and manage requests either from the UI or via the API.

-**Approving a request for a repo in a gating group collection will automatically approve access to all repos in that collection.**
+**Approving a request for a repo in a gating group collection will automatically approve access to all repos (models and datasets) in that collection.**

 #### From the UI

-You can review who has access to the repos in your Gating Group Collection from the settings page of any of the repos of the collection by clicking on the **Review access requests** button:
+You can review who has access to all the repos in your Gating Group Collection from the settings page of any of the repos in the collection, by clicking on the **Review access requests** button:

 <div class="flex justify-center" style="max-width: 750px">
     <img